HL7/cql/input/pages/02-authorsguide.md

 |millisecond |The milliseconds, positive or negative, are added to the millisecond component, with each 1000 millisecond block counting as a second, and respecting calendar month and calendar year lengths.
 |===

-Table 2‑P - The ISO8601 calendar semantics that should be used for calculations involving [.kw]#Date# and [.kw]#Time#
+Table 2‑P - The ISO8601 calendar semantics that should be used for calculations involving <span class="kw">Date</span> and <span class="kw">Time</span>

 > Although the CQL specification does not support arithmetic with definite quantity durations above days (and weeks), data models that use UCUM for all quantities may support implicit conversion from UCUM definite durations to calendar durations.
 See [Use of FHIR Quantity](http://hl7.org/fhir/fhirpath.html#quantity) for an example.
 {: .note-warning}

 #### Computing Durations and Differences

-In addition to constructing durations, CQL supports the ability to compute duration and difference between two [.id]#DateTimes#.
+In addition to constructing durations, CQL supports the ability to compute duration and difference between two <span class="id">DateTimes</span>.
 For duration, the calculation is performed based on the calendar duration for the precision.
 For difference, the calculation is performed by counting the number of boundaries of the specific precision crossed between the two dates.

 ``` cql
 months between X and Y